ShikherVerma/booknshelf.com/readme.md

 Use our [ways to contribute][ways-to-contribute] guide find the right steps to start.

-### Setting up your local development environment

 If you want to work on the Booknshelf website, check out the installation instructions in the [Contributing Guide](https://github.com/booknshelf/booknshelf.com/blob/master/CONTRIBUTING.md) in this repository.
+You'll will find the instractions on how to setup your local development environment.

 ## Did you find a bug?